jseonkim/APJC-TechSummit-2018-java-microservice-workshop/readme.md

 #### Run your application again

-Check your EC2 role, if you have errors after creating parameters in Parameter Store.
+Check your Roles in Credential(or EC2 role, if you are using AMI), if you have errors after creating parameters in Parameter Store.

 ### Expose Application Metrics and Information
 We are using "spring-boot-starter-actuator", please check application metrics and information using following command

 #### Check Application Info
+Actuator endpoints let you monitor and interact with your application.
+Spring Boot includes a number of built-in endpoints and lets you add your own.
+For example, the health endpoint provides basic application health information.
+For example,

+- beans : Displays a complete list of all the Spring beans in your application.
+- conditions : Shows the conditions that were evaluated on configuration and auto-configuration classes and the reasons why they did or did not match.
+- info : Displays arbitrary application info.

+Each individual endpoint can be enabled or disabled.
+If you need more information, refer this : https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html

 Http endpoints for acutuator are differnt based on spring version.

 If it is Spring 1.5x,

 ```
-curl localhost:8080/heath
+curl localhost:8080/health
 curl localhost:8080/beans
 ```